muskit/WacK-Repackager/HOWTO.md

 | MER_BGM_V3_05.acb | 384-387, 389-390, 351 |
 | MER_BGM_V3_06.acb | 391-394               |
 | MER_BGM_V3_07.acb | 396-*                 |

+You can ignore cues whose name isn't named formatted as "MER_BGM_Snn_nnn" (unless you want some system sounds).

 3. When you click on a cue ID, two audio tracks will pop up. **The first one is the one you should extract.** The second is EQ'd differently, presumably for the cabinet speakers.
 4. For each cue ID according to the table above, extract that first track audio to `repack/MER_BGM`.